spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 * Running on Spot: Savings from running on spot nodes instead of OD nodes.
 * Bin Packing: Ocean proactively identifies underutilized nodes and efficiently bin-packs the pods on them to scale down the nodes and reduce the cluster cost.
-* Revert to Lower Cost: Applied to nodes with underutilized compute resources that cannot be scaled down from the cluster's set of nodes.
+* Revert to Lower Cost: Ocean scans all nodes managed by Ocean and replaces them with cheaper options.
+If the savings exceed 40%, it will replace the node pool.
+The mechanism identifies node pool candidates that maximize cost efficiency.

 In this panel: